-Contemporary desktop and laptop computers typically have a keyboard and mouse for user input, a visual display screen (monitor), smaller amounts of faster more volatile data storage (memory), and larger amounts of more persistent data storage (disk that is organised using a file system.
-Computers may have inbuilt or perpherally connected devices such as microphones, cameras, and additional data storage.
-The monitor may also be an touchscreen for user input.
-Networked computers typically communicate using standard Internet protocols.
-The basic functioning of a computer is handled by an operating system upon which additional software can be installed, including software that can interpret more readable source code into lower level less readable machine instructions.
+A contemporary general-purpose computer is sometimes called a workstation, desktop or laptop.
+These typically have a keyboard and mouse for user input, a visual display screen (monitor), smaller amounts of faster more volatile data storage (memory), and larger amounts of more persistent data storage (disk) that is organised using a file system.
+Such computers may have other inbuilt or perpherally connected devices such as microphones, speakers, cameras, and additional data storage.
+The monitor may also be a touchscreen user interface.

 Typically computers work with fixed size collections of bits called bytes.